Free Museums? The Pros and Cons of Dollars at the Door

 Does eliminating admission fees boost attendance?
 This is perhaps the most central—and the most controversial—question in this debate.

-It can and does happen; for example, as Knight reported, when UCLA’s Hammer Museum did away with entrance fees, it saw attendance climb by 25% in just 10 months.
+It can and does happen; for example, as , when UCLA’s Hammer Museum did away with entrance fees, it saw attendance climb by 25% in just 10 months.

 However, other research suggests that waiving admission doesn’t have a sustained impact on attendance over the long term.
-(Check out this post by Colleen Dilenschneider at Know Your Own Bone).
+(Check out by Colleen Dilenschneider at Know Your Own Bone).

 One thing that appears to be a bit more agreed-upon is that if an organization regularly charges admission, they will likely see at least “novelty” attendance spikes during special or occasional free-admission days.